benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ## Performances best practices

-### Use `dispatchAfterResponse()` for long running tasks
+### Use `dispatchAfterResponse()` for long-running tasks

-Lets use the simplest example possible: you have a contact form.
-Sending an email may take between one or two seconds depending on the method you use.
+Let's use the most straightforward example possible: you have a contact form.
+Sending an email may take between one or two seconds, depending on your method.

-What if you could delay this until the user received your server's response?
+What if you could delay this until the user receives your server's response?

-That's exactly what [`dispatchAfterResponse()`](https://laravel.com/docs/queues#dispatching-after-the-response-is-sent-to-browser) does:
+That's precisely what [`dispatchAfterResponse()`](https://laravel.com/docs/queues#dispatching-after-the-response-is-sent-to-browser) does:

 ```php
 SendContactEmail::dispatchAfterResponse($input);